 Here it was found that in the case of C. olitorius all the characters under study except several leaves showed significance and heritability was moderately high in all the traits except no of leaves along with moderate GAM for Leaf length and fresh weight.
-However, for C. capsularis except for leaf length, all the characters were significant., Similarly heritability was moderately high for all traits except the leaf length along with moderate GAM for petiole length and fresh weight. may be due to additive gene effects and selection for these traits may be rewarding.
-Mostly, the value of the Phenotypic coefficient of variation (PCV) was slightly higher than the genotypic coefficient of variation (GCV) value in all the characters.
+However, for C. capsularis except for leaf length, all the characters were significant.
+Similarly heritability was moderately high for all traits except the leaf length along with moderate GAM for petiole length and fresh weight.
+This may be due to additive gene effects and selection for these traits may be rewarding.
+Mostly, the value of the phenotypic coefficient of variation (PCV) was slightly higher than the genotypic coefficient of variation (GCV) value in all the characters.
 This may be suggested by the slight environmental effect on the phenotype of all the other characters.
 This report corresponds to the report of Denton and Nwangburuka [7], Nwangburuka et al. [8], Yadav et al. [9], and Mohammed et al. [10] who observed slight differences between Phenotypic coefficient of variation (PCV) and genotypic coefficient of variation (GCV) in characters which were studied in solanum anguivi, okra, rice, ethiopian durum wheat and in seven out of sixteen characters, respectively.
 The GCV and PCV provides a measure to compare the variability present in the traits.
 The GCV especially helps to compare the genetic variability in the traits.
 Genotypic coefficient of variation (GCV) and phenotypic coefficient of variation (PCV) was classified as suggested by Sivasubramanian and Madhavamenon (1973).
 The small difference observed between the genotypic coefficient of variation (GCV) and phenotypic coefficient of variation (PCV) indicates the presence of high genetic variability for the traits which may facilitate selection [11].
 The broad-sense heritability can be used as a predictor in the selection procedure [12].
-Also [13] and Ibrahim and Hussein [14] suggested that the prediction of the response of an individual to selection is more reliable when the genotypic coefficient of variation (GCV), estimates of broad-sense heritability, and genetic advance are combined.
+Also ………… [13] and Ibrahim and Hussein [14] suggested that the prediction of the response of an individual to selection is more reliable when the genotypic coefficient of variation (GCV), estimates of broad-sense heritability, and genetic advance are combined.
 When the Genetic Advance (GA) is high then the heritability is mostly due to the additive gene effect [15].

 Criteria of selection for improvement of yield can be taken in terms of wt g per 10 plants as suggested in capsularis and both wt of leaves and petiole size and no of leaves in case of olitorius as found in Table 2.
-Also it can be stated that the traits like no of leaves and Leaf length are more affected by environmental variations in case of olitorius and the trait like plant height in case of capsularis.
+Also it can be stated that the traits like no of leaves and leaf length are more affected by environmental variations in case of olitorius and the trait like plant height in case of capsularis.
 Considering both the sp. wt of plants at harvest stage is the only acceptable character with high heritability.